Fair Ground and Sports Arena

 Aboyne Highland Games accept no responsibility at any time whatsoever for any accident, injury, or loss of life or property suffered by any person or persons while on the Green of Charlestown, Aboyne, or while attending the Dances in the Marquee on the Green of Charlestown, Aboyne and while in the Fairground section of the Green of Charlestown, Aboyne, or while using the side shows, shooting galleries, swings, roundabouts, booths, or any such apparatus in or pertaining to the said Fairground, before, during, or after the Aboyne Highland Games.

-Donald Cowie is our official Safety Officer, he can be contacted through the Secretary’s tent.
+Daniel Robb is our official Safety Officer and Morag McBeath is our Child Protection Officer.
+They can both be contacted through the Secretary’s tent.

 Any contract made with any trader on the Green of Charlestown, Aboyne before, during or after Aboyne Highland Games are out-with the control of Aboyne Highland Games and any such contracts are made by spectators on their own responsibility.
 For other than minor purchases, spectators are advised to obtain a receipt showing the name and address of the trader.